 The photography opportunity of a lifetime

 Put an amazing dancer in an incredible setting and you have a great shot.
 Put two dancers in iconic locations across France, Switzerland and Italy and the possibilities for the photographer are almost too good to be true.
-This is exactly what we are offering on our European Photo Roadtrip in June 2020.
+This is exactly what we are offering on our European Photo Roadtrip.

 It’s our most exciting Roadtrip to date and one that offers you spectacular value.
 You’ve seen others charging £1500 for three nights away – and that doesn’t even include travel and accommodation costs!
 Nine nights on our Lavender, Lakes and Mountains Dance Roadtrip includes travel and single room occupancy accommodation – plus two professional ballet dancers and a crew of three – driver, trainer and stylist – to ensure you are well looked-after from start to finish.